Skip to main content

 2. On the impaired controller, remove the I/O blanking module from the target slot.

-Unused I/O slots should have blanking module installed to prevent possible thermal issues.
+Unused I/O slots should have blanking module installed to prevent possible thermal issues and for EMC compliance.

 Remove an I/O blanking module